 Different conditions can cause different bacteria types to thrive, and this produces a different taste in the bread.

-Storing the starter under cold temperatures, such as the fridge, will cause acetic acid bacteria to thrive because it prefers this environment.
+Storing the starter under cold temperatures, such as in the fridge, will cause acetic acid bacteria to thrive because it prefers this environment.

 Storing the starter at room temperature will favor the lactic acid bacteria and create less sour bread.
 The warmer temperatures require the starter to be fed much more regularly.